Ezra Meeker: Early days

 Meeker's first employment in the Pacific Northwest was unloading a ship that had docked at Portland.
 He moved to the nearby town of St. Helens, where construction of a wharf in competition with Portland's was under way—Oliver rented a house to lodge workers in, and Ezra went to help his brother.
 By this time, Ezra Meeker and his wife were determined to fulfill their original plan to farm, and when work was abandoned on the wharf, he went to find land which could be cultivated.

 Meeker first made a claim in January 1853 about 40 mi downriver from Portland, on the current site of Kalama, Washington.
 There, he built a log cabin and began his first farm.
 He did not build close to the water, which proved fortunate as there was a major flood on the Columbia soon after he claimed the land.
 Instead, he profited from the incident, selling logs the river left on his claim, together with trees he chopped down, for lumber.

 In April 1853, Meeker heard that the lands north of the Columbia would become a separate territory (named Washington Territory), with its capital on Puget Sound, an inlet of the Pacific.
 He decided to travel north with his brother to scout for lands to claim around the waterway.
 There were as yet only about 500 European-descended inhabitants in the Puget Sound region, of which 100 were in the village of Olympia, which would become the territorial (and later state) capital.
 Despite there only being a few settlers, there was considerable activity in the area—the lumber of Puget Sound fueled San Francisco's building boom.
 The Meekers' first view of Puget Sound was unprepossessing; the tide was out, exposing mud flats.
 Nevertheless, they pressed on, building a skiff to travel by water.
 They were met by friendly Indians, who sold them clams and taught them how to cook the shellfish.
-Engaging one of the Native Americans as guide, they explored the area, looking for good, well-located farmland.
+Engaging one of the Native Americans as a guide, they explored the area, looking for good, well-located farmland.
 At one point, they entered the Puyallup River, in a region where no white settlers lived, and camped on the present site of Puyallup, but were deterred by the large number of huge trees, which would make it difficult to clear land for farming.
 They decided on tracts on McNeil Island, not far from the thriving town of Steilacoom, where the farm's produce could be sold.
 Oliver remained on the island to build a cabin while his brother went back to fetch family and possessions, and sell their old claims at Kalama.
 He returned to a cabin in which they installed a glass window that looked over the water to Steilacoom, with a view of Mount Rainier.
 The Meeker claim was later the site of McNeil Island Corrections Center.